Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,limit`: Set a maximum number of results in the song query.
 This effectively sets the "top `x` number of songs" based on the selected filters
 - `,groups`: Specify which groups/artists to exclusively play from
 - `,gender`: Choose the gender of the artists to exclusively play from
+- `,answer`: Choose whether to type in your answer, or to pick from multiple choices on buttons
 - `,cutoff`: Set a cutoff year for songs.
 Only songs released during and after the cutoff year will be chosen
 - `,artisttype`: Choose whether to hear from soloists, groups, or both.
 - `,release`: Specify whether only official releases are played, or include b-sides + dance practices + acoustic versions + remixes